kshirley/HOFmodel/HOF_vis_model.md

 </ol>

 # More Rules:
-- About 570 members (as of 2014) of the Baseball Writers Association of America (BBWAA) vote each year in December, with results announced in January
+- About 625 members (as of 2014) of the Baseball Writers Association of America (BBWAA) receive a ballot, and 570 of them voted last year.
+- Ballots are due by 12/31, and results are announced in the first week of January.
 - A player must be selected on at least 75% of the returned ballots to be inducted into the HOF that year.
 - In 1967 they started to enforce the rule that if you appear on less than 5% of ballots, you are permanently removed from future ballots.
 - A player may appear on a maximum of 15 ballots (i.e. consecutive years) before being permanently removed.